1-844-764-7669 Health Care Professionals: 1 (902) 470-8161

 • Reconstitution: Reconstitute 1 g vial with 20 mL sterile water for injection to provide a concentration of 50 mg/mL.

-• Infusion, continuous: For a final concentration 20 mg/mL: dilute 2 g in 100 mL sodium chloride 0.9% and administer at prescribed rate.
-The IV bag should be changed every 4 hours due to lack of stability data.
+• Infusion, continuous: For a final concentration of 8 mg/mL: dilute 2g (40 ml) in 210 ml sodium chloride 0.9% and administer at the prescribed rate.
 Duration of treatment depends on symptoms and the chemical in question.
-Cardiac monitoring, blood pressure monitoring, respiratory support and an infusion device are required.
+Cardiac monitoring, blood pressure monitoring, respiratory support, and an infusion device are required.

 Compatibility, Stability